kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 - SELL ALL EXCEPT:
   - Medpacs
   - Computer Spikes
-  - Frag Grenades (if you want to do the Lower Sewers GP Warp)
+  - Frag Grenades (keep if you want to do the Lower Sewers GP Warp)
   - Concussion Grenades (if you have any)
   - Alacrity, Stamina, or Battle Stims (if you have any)
 - BUY:
   - 2x Concussion Grenades
   - Battle Stimulant
   - All 4 Minor Mines
-- SCOUTS (AND SCOUNDRELS STARTING WITH AT LEAST 1014 CREDITS) CAN ALSO BUY:
+- SCOUTS (AND SCOUNDRELS WITH AT LEAST 1014 CREDITS TO SPEND) CAN ALSO BUY:
   - 1x Frag Grenade (only if you want to do the Lower Sewers GP Warp)
 ```